Beverley McLachlin

 I recall sending Chief Justice Beverley McLachlin, many emails respectfully pleading with her for a response.
 I am just so happy now, I didn’t hold my breath!

 My most difficult quandary is to determine which of Shakespeare’s tragic heroes McLachlin resembles – Macbeth or Julius Caesar.
-All three begin strongly with illustrous, stellar promise, but succumb to an insatiable lust for power and dominance.
+All three begin strongly with illustrous, stellar promise, but succumb to an insatiable lust for power and dominance, failing to comprehend any internal sense of limitation that real people have.

 As Abraham Lincoln said: